ARS-toscana/MINERVA_samplescript/README.md

 The script of the main page is what can be used to compute age and gender distribution of a data source converted to one of the four CDMs.

-In order to use such script, the following instructions need to be followed
+In order to use such script, please follows the next steps:

-1) Download the script
+1) Download the script in a computer where your data source converted to a CDM is stored
 2) In the file to_run.R, set the parameter 'CDMs' to the value of the CDM your data is converted to
 4) Save your data in the corresponding input folder
 5) In the file to_run.R, set the parameter 'years' to the list of years documented in your data